 What is a compressed workweek?

-A compressed workweek allows employees to work full-time hours over fewer days.
+A compressed workweek allows employees to work full-time hours over fewer than five days.

-So instead of the standard five-day, eight-hour work schedule, imagine a four-day week where employees work ten hours each day.
+So instead of the standard five-day, eight-hour, imagine a four-day week where employees work ten hours each day.

 Yes, longer hours each day, but they get an extra day off in return!
 It’s like every week has a mini vacation.